Massive Memory Leak in 4.5.8+ / 4.6

 If the recursion is removed the loop for the sublevels can check the access from its own data.
 Only the starting page needs to check the rootline for inherited properties.

-Updated by Andreas Otto † over 9 years ago
+Updated by Andreas Otto † almost 10 years ago

 Helmut Hummel wrote:

 #15984 introduced a performance nightmare.
 I would rather revert this "fix" until there is a solution which does not have such a huge impact.

 Today 4.5.12 was released and the performance nightmare still exists.

 What else than reverting #15984 can be done?